View Clarence Sylvester's Obituary on Sacbee.com and share memories

 |

-Be the first to share your memories or express your condolences in the Guest Book for Clarence Milton I. Sylvester.
+Be the first to share your memories or express your condolences in the Guest Book for Clarence Milton Edward Sylvester.